top of page

 Real Food & Fluids: We use actual foods and liquids (dyed green for visibility) rather than barium-tainted items, which can change the way a person swallows.

-No Time Constraints: Because there is no radiation, we can take our time to observe how a patient fatigues over the course of a full meal—something an MBS cannot do.
+No Time Constraints: Because there is no radiation, we can take our time to observe how a patient fatigues over the course of a full meal—something an MBSS cannot do.

 Bedside Convenience: We come to the patient.
 This eliminates the need for expensive and stressful transportation to a hospital radiology suite, which is especially beneficial for frail or medically complex patients.